guillermolam/DeepJudgeStreamingJsonBenchmark/README.md

 2. **Configure Python Interpreter:**
     - File → Settings → Project → Python Interpreter
-    - Add new interpreter or use existing Python 3.8+
+   - Add a new interpreter or use existing Python 3.8+

 3. **Install Dependencies:**
     - Open Terminal in PyCharm